aniket-afk/Multi-Agent-Document-Vector-Search/README.md

 • Export findings as a PDF report and structure them into a Codelabs document for future reference.

 ---
-📑 Submission Requirements
-Github Repository: Provide a project summary, proof of concept, issue tracker, and a 5-minute solution overview video.

-Diagrams and Documentation: Include architecture diagrams, detailed Codelabs documentation, and alink to the hosted application.

 📚 References
 • Docling GitHub Repository
 • Pinecone Documentation
 • Langraph Introduction
 • Google Codelabs Format Guide

-This streamlined section provides clearer instructions for configuration, running the pipeline, and launching the user interface, along with usage guidelines and submission requirements.
-Let me know if you need further customization!